-MOBAs have been around for a long time – the genre was originally born from player-made custom games.
+MOBAs have been around for many years – the genre was originally born from player-made custom games.
 The first MOBA was a Starcraft custom map called Aeon of Strife, which then inspired the incredibly popular Warcraft III custom game Defense of the Ancients.
 Modders from the original DotA went on to create Riot’s League of Legends, and Valve’s Dota 2, bringing MOBA gameplay to even wider audiences.
-Thanks to the format’s depth of gameplay and astronomical skill ceiling, MOBAs are some of the biggest esports games around, with hefty prizes to boot; Dota 2’s TI10 tournament had a prize pool of $40,018,195.
-Whew.
+Thanks to the format’s depth of gameplay and astronomical skill ceiling, MOBAs are some of the biggest esports games around, with hefty prizes to boot.

-So, if you’re looking to take your first, wobbly steps into the MOBA genre, you may be wondering which MOBA will be the best fit – here’s the lowdown on the biggest MOBAs around to give you a headstart.
+So, if you’re looking to take your first, wobbly steps into the MOBA genre, you may be wondering which MOBA will be the best fit – here’s the lowdown on the biggest MOBAs around to give you a headstart, many of which are easily some of the best free PC games you can right now.
 You’ll be defending the legends of the smiting storm in no time.
 Or something like that.

-So, what does the term ‘MOBA’ actually mean, we hear you cry?
-MOBA stands for Multiplayer Online Battle Arena.
-If – for obvious reasons – that doesn’t actually make things any clearer, here’s a more thorough explanation: a MOBA is a team-based multiplayer strategy game, where each player controls a single powerful unit that accumulates resources and increases in strength throughout the match.
+A MOBA is a team-based multiplayer strategy game, where each player controls a single powerful unit that accumulates resources and increases in strength throughout the match.
 Each team starts on opposite sides of the map, and the goal is to destroy the opposing team’s buildings, culminating in the destruction of the enemy’s main building, which wins them the game.
-Easy peasy.

 Typically, the MOBA map is divided into three separate lanes – top, middle, and bottom – and at regular intervals, squads of little computer-controlled units, allied to each team, spawn in each of the three lanes, and then march towards each other waving their little swords around.
 Killing these minions – as well as killing enemy players, and neutral minions hanging out in the space between lanes, otherwise known as the jungle – gives you gold and experience, which is how you get more powerful and eventually demolish the other team’s base.